Complete poker terminology: all poker terms

 Free card – it is a situation when the players move to another betting round without making any bets.
 In fact, you have an opportunity to see another card free of charge.

-Free play – it is a possibility to see the next card free of charge by a simple check.
+Free play – it is a possibility to see the next card free of charge with a simple check.

-Freeroll – it is a tournament without buy-ins payment; it is a free tournament or the tournament for play money.
+Freeroll – it is a tournament without buy-in payment; it is a free tournament or the tournament for play money.

 Freezeout – it is one of the MTT tournament types where the player can make neither rebuy nor add-on.